 - Clove oil helps to alleviate the symptoms of toothache and dental decay.
 It is also used in many dental products.

 - When inhaled clove oil alleviates cold.
-Its also considered as a remedy for cough, sore throat, asthama and sinusitis.
+Its also considered a remedy for cough, sore throat, asthma, and sinusitis.

 - Remedies made from cloves are used in the treatment of acne and skin ulcers.

-- Cloves are a good insecticide and makes an excellent natural mosquito repellant.
+- Cloves are a good insecticide and make an excellent natural mosquito repellant.

 - Due to its aphrodisiac nature, it serves as a stress reliever.
-Its also induces sleep and is helpful to patients with insomnia.
+It also induces sleep and is helpful to patients with insomnia.

-- It helps to cure nausea and vomitting during pregnancy.
+- It helps to cure nausea and vomiting during pregnancy.

 - Clove oil mixed with salt can be used as a home remedy for headaches.

 - It benefits diabetics by controlling blood glucose levels.
-Eugenol found in cloves prevents clotting of blood and also helps purify blood.
+Eugenol found in cloves prevents the clotting of blood and also helps purify the blood.

 Clove and Clove Oil Home Remedies

 - Boil a few cloves in water and inhale the steam for relief from respiratory ailments.
-You can also add clove oil in a steamer and inhale this to get relief.
+You can also add clove oil to a steamer and inhale this to get relief.

 - Applying clove oil or clove oil gel to the skin can help keep mosquitoes away.

-- For digestion, grind and boil some cloves in water to make a after meal tea.
+- For digestion, grind and boil some cloves in water to make an after-meal tea.